Dasix/awraalabama.org/README.md

 ### env - Project Environment Files
 Find project environment settings located here.
 Make changes to how vagrant behaves, auto-install some new things, whatever you feel.

+Learn more about the project environment [here][7].

 ### scripts - Project Automation
 Find useful scripts here.
 They keep you from typing things into the command